 The teaching that speaks to me most deeply, at the moment, is the one about having two pieces of paper in our pockets.
 One says, ‘You are dust and will return to dust…” and the other says, “for you the world was made…”

-Hazon is one of a tiny handful of groups to have been in the Slingshot 50 every year since inception, and in 2008, Hazon was recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.
+Hazon was one of only two groups to have been in every single Slingshot guide, and was recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.

-Nigel has spoken, taught, or written for a wide and significant range of audiences.
-(A selection of his essays are at hazon.org/nigel).
-He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States, and is a recipient of the Bernard Reisman Award.
-He has given Commencement speeches at Wagner (NYU, in 2011) and at Hornstein (Brandeis, in 2014).
-In 2015 he was awarded an honorary doctorate by the Jewish Theological Seminary.
+In recognition for his work, in 2015 he was awarded an honorary doctorate by the Jewish Theological Seminary.
+He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States.
+He is a recipient of the Bernard Reisman Award, and has given Commencement speeches at Wagner (NYU, in 2011), at Hornstein (Brandeis, in 2014) and at Spertus (in Chicago, in 2018).

-Before founding Hazon, Nigel was a professional fund manager in London, where he worked for NM Rothschild and was co-head of UK Equities at Govett.
+Before founding Hazon, Nigel worked in asset management in London for NM Rothschild and as co-head of UK Equities at Govett.
 He has an MA in History from Georgetown, and has learned at Pardes, Yakar, and the Hebrew University.
-He was a founder of Limmud NY, and serves on the board of Romemu.
+He was a founder of Limmud NY.

 Special Recent Posts

 Please make a gift to Hazon today.
 Every dollar received by the end of the year will be directly invested into our growing programs and deepening our impact.
 December 30, 2021 | 26 Tevet 5782 | Jerusalem Dear All, For affording me this sabbatical,[...]